mongodb/docs/source/includes/note-logout-namespace.rst

    has no effect.

    .. versionchanged:: 2.4
-      Because a user account in MongoDB may be delegated from one database to another, you must call |operation-name| while using the same database context that you authenticated to.
+      Because MongoDB now allows users defined in one database to have privileges on another database, you must call |operation-name| while using the same database context that you authenticated to.

+   If you authenticated to a database such as ``users`` or ``$external``, you must issue |operation-name| against this database in order to successfully log out.